 Treatment of acute attacks:

 The more promptly that effective treatment is commenced, the more quickly the attack can be controlled.
 The different types of medications used include:

-- Medications to reduce pain – particularly non-steroidal anti-inflammatory medications (NSAIDs).
+- Medications to reduce pain – particularly non-steroidal anti-inflammatory medications (NSAIDs) like ibuprofen.
 Taken early in the attack, they can reduce the duration and severity of the attack.
 Paracetamol, taken in conjunction with other medications, can also help in reducing pain.
 Aspirin should be avoided as it can reduce the amount of uric acid excreted by the body.

 - Colchicine – this medication helps to block production of uric acid.
 It is most effective when taken early in an attack.
 However, it can have side effects such as diarrhoea if too much is taken.
 Dosage instructions should be followed carefully.

 - Corticosteroids – such as prednisone may be given in tablet form to help reduce pain and inflammation.
 Corticosteroid injections directly into the joint may also be effective.

 Drinking extra fluid (preferably water) while taking these medications is recommended.
 The affected joint should also be rested and elevated.

 Preventing future attacks:

 Preventing attacks of gout is as important as treating the symptoms of an acute attack.
 Ways in which gout can be prevented include use of medications and lifestyle changes.

 In the initial stages of treatment with medications to prevent gout, attacks may occur more frequently and may be more severe.
-For this reason, the dosage of the medications may be low to start with, and is then gradually increased.
+For this reason, the dosage of the medications may be low to start with and is then gradually increased.
 These medications should only be discontinued on the advice of a doctor as stopping and starting them can also bring on a gout attack.

 Dietary modifications – changes in diet are aimed at restricting or avoiding foods high in purines.
 Purines are substances found in some foods and produce uric acid when broken down by the body.
 Foods high in purines include:

 - Shellfish (pipis, paua, oysters, mussels) and fish roe